 The Company does not currently have any employees and does not expect to have any employees.
-Services necessary for the Company's business are provided by individuals who are employees of the Adviser or its affiliates, pursuant to the terms of the Investment Advisory Agreement and the Company's amended and restated administration agreement (the "Administration Agreement"), as applicable.
+Services necessary for the Company's business are provided by individuals who are employees of the Adviser or its affiliates, pursuant to the terms of the Investment Advisory Agreement and the Administration Agreement, as applicable.
 The Company's day-to-day investment and administrative operations are managed by the Adviser.
 Most of the services necessary for the origination and management of the Company's investment portfolio will be provided by investment professionals employed by the Adviser or its affiliates.